Surfboard fins have a huge effect on how your surfboard performs. Even the slightest changes in fin design can make a world of difference.

 A fin’s foil controls the board’s lift and drag forces as water moves over the bottom of the board.
 It affects the pressure and velocity of the water flowing around your fins and your board’s surfaces.

 The largest or thickest part of a fin foil is often best set towards the front center of the fin.
 Generally, a thicker fin foil equals more lift, but a thicker foil will also create more drag at higher speeds.

 The leading edge of a surf fin’s foil should typically be round rather than sharp.
 This allows the water to flow over the surface of the fin smoothly and reduces turbulence.

 Sharp edges or knicks in the surface of the fin can lead to break off points in which the water will break off from its uniform flow over the fin too soon.
 Just like imperfections on the bottom of your board, that’s no good.

 Surf Fin Flex, Twist, and Recoil

-A surfboard fin’s flex or twist has a lot of influence over how your board will feel through turns and the speed you’ll be able to generate.
+A surfboard fin’s flex or twist has a lot of influence over how your board will feel through turns and the speed you’ll be able to generate out of them.

-A more flexible fin is good for long, drawn out carves and turns, while a stiffer fin is generally good for quick maneuvers and speed.
+As some general rules of thumb, a more flexible fin is good for long, drawn out carves and turns, while a stiffer fin is generally good for quicker maneuvers and speed.